Alec Baldwin cast as reckless flouter of rules at his trial in cinematographer's shooting

 Hutchins' death and the wounding of director Joel Souza nearly three years ago sent shock waves through the film industry and led to the felony involuntary manslaughter charge against Baldwin that could result in up to 18 months in prison.

-The trial of the 66-year-old star of "30 Rock" and frequent host of "Saturday Night Live" continues Thursday with testimony from a crime scene technician with the Santa Fe County Sheriff's Department.
+The trial of the 66-year-old star of "30 Rock" and frequent host of "Saturday Night Live" resumed for its second day Thursday with testimony from a crime scene technician with the Santa Fe County Sheriff's Department.

-The beginning of testimony of the technician, Marissa Poppell, allowed jurors to see the revolver and the spent round from the shooting.
+Wednesday started with testimony from the technician, Marissa Poppell, and allowed jurors to see the revolver and the spent round from the shooting.

+Baldwin's attorney Alex Spiro on Thursday asked Poppell detailed questions about how she collected and handled the gun and ammunition evidence.
+He was frequently interrupted by objections from the prosecution and subsequent sidebars with the judge.

-Baldwin’s lawyer Alex Spiro emphasized in his opening statement that Baldwin did only what actors always do.
+Spiro emphasized in his opening statement that Baldwin on the “Rust” set did what actors always do.

 “He must be able to take that weapon and use it in the way that the person he’s playing would,” Spiro told jurors.